Warm inflation with a heavy QCD axion: Conclusions

 We identify a region in the heavy axion $f - m_{\phi}$ plane in which our model is viable, and consolidate existing and future reach in the heavy axion parameter space from astrophysical, cosmological, and collider sources, finding that future beam dump experiments such as DarkQuest are able to probe the lower mass region of our model.
 Including hadronic final states in the forecast of future collider capabilities may significantly enhance the reach, potentially probing the intermediate mass region.
 On the cosmological side, non-gaussianities with a bispectral shape predicted by warm inflation could be a smoking gun for the discovery of warm inflation that may be within reach with upcoming experiments.

-In this work we have presented a proof of principle model in which a heavy QCD axion and its coupling to gluons can maintain warm inflation.
-There may be additional model variations that lead to a similar phenomenon, such as increasing the yukawa couplings in the early universe, or considering processes beyond increased Dirac masses that allows for relaxation of the chiral chemical potential built up by the QCD sphalerons.
-We leave these exciting prospects to future work.
+In this work we have presented a proof-of-principle model in which a heavy QCD axion and its coupling to gluons can maintain warm inflation.
+There may be additional model realizations that lead to a similar phenomenon.
+Our work provides a roadmap for this class of models by identifying and overcoming the main model building challenges towards embedding warm inflation in the SM.
+The challenges are light quarks in the SM which suppress sphaleron heating, as well as the necessity of a UV-potential in order for the QCD axion to play the role of the inflaton.

+Specifically, our example requires a large reheating temperature after warm inflation, which we achieve via a hybrid warm inflation setup.
+This has been previously shown to be a compelling model in which warm inflation can accommodate the measurements of the spectral tilt.
+Our model shows that warm inflation can be viable by producing the thermal bath from coupling directly to Standard model particle content.
+On the downside, our concrete example does not allow for a smooth exit into a SM radiation dominated era.
+Hybrid inflation also already features a suppression of the tensor-to-scalar ratio, which is one of the interesting consequences of warm inflation.
+Notably however, cold hybrid inflation is not compatible with observations due to its predicted blue tilt, thus making hybrid inflation warm is one avenue to restore its concordance with measurements.

+Lastly, we have connected the UV-potential necessary for the QCD axion to be the inflaton with proposed UV completions that preserve it as a solution to the strong CP problem.
+We point out that the presence of such a UV-potential also addresses the axion quality problem.

+Twenty five years ago it was questioned whether warm inflation is possible \cite{Yokoyama:1998ju}.
+Several proposals have since been able to overcome the challenge to achieve efficient particle production without a large backreaction on the inflaton potential.
+Here we have shown that coupling an inflaton directly to the SM particle content can already lead to warm inflation in the presence of few BSM ingredients, taking a step towards fully embedding warm inflation in the SM.